 2013 – Expanding the company, Freed of London releases a collection of ballet flats.

-2014 – Freed expand their ballroom market and launch a vintage range of shoes.
+2014 – Freed expand their ballroom market and launch a vintage range of wedding shoes.

-2015 – Freed introduce a record number of new products including the launch of a new Ballroom range.
+2015 – Freed introduce a number of new products, including the launch of a new Ballroom range and new tap and character shoes.
 The first reseller in the Shanghai region opens their doors for business and Freed sponsors their first “Same Sex” couples.

 2016 – Freed of London became the first dancewear manufacturer to achieve ISO 9001 accreditation, were featured on the BBC Television documentary “Inside the Factory” and were awarded the Galaxy Classique Ballroom Dance Shoe Manufacturer Of The Year Award.

 2017 – Freed of London launch innovative new ballroom styles, a new performance fabric for the prestigious Royal Academy of Dance uniform and receive ISO accreditation 9001 2015.